 Caring for Our Veterans

-Mental Health: Since the beginning of Operation Enduring Freedom and Operation Iraqi Freedom, more than 2.3 million servicemembers have served in Iraq and Afghanistan, and over 1 million of them (43%) have been deployed more than once.
+Mental Health: Between September 11, 2001, and December 31, 2010, 2.15 million service members were deployed in support of Operation Enduring Freedom and/or Operation Iraqi Freedom.
 After spending extended periods of time away from their families in hostile environments, returning servicemembers have been particularly vulnerable to the effects of mental illnesses, including anxiety, depression and post-traumatic stress disorder (PTSD).
-While many of these veterans have accessed mental health care through the VA health care system, nearly 1 million veterans from various wars are waiting to hear from the VA regarding their claim for disability.
-Many veterans have been forced to seek care outside the VA system or have forgone treatment altogether due to the stigma of mental illness.
-I was proud to be an original cosponsor of the Joshua Omvig Veterans Suicide Prevention Act, which was passed into law in 2007 and addresses the serious problem of suicide among veterans suffering from PTSD and of the special needs of veterans at high risk for depression.
+While many of these veterans have accessed mental health care through the VA health care system, too many veterans have been forced to seek care outside the VA system or have simply forgone treatment altogether due to the stigma of mental illness.
+I was proud to support the Clay Hunt Suicide Prevention for American Veterans Act, which passed in 2015 and takes additional steps to address mental health and prevent suicide among veterans.
 For more information or help, you may visit the Veterans CrisisLine site, or call 1-800-273-8255 and press 1 for veterans.

-Spinal Cord and Traumatic Brain Injuries: Since 2000, the VA has treated over 240,000 veterans for traumatic brain injuries (TBI) that they suffered in the line of duty.
-In fact, TBI is widely considered the signature wound of the conflicts in Iraq and Afghanistan.
+Spinal Cord and Traumatic Brain Injuries: Between 2000 and 2014, over 300,000 cases of Traumatic Brain Injuries (TBI) were recorded among service members.
+It is estimated that at least 20 percent of U.S. troops who were wounded in our most recent conflicts have been affected by a TBI.
 Advancing research into regenerating and repairing nervous system damage has shown real promise, giving hope to our military service members and veterans who have sustained these injuries in combat.
 I have been proud to introduce and support measures that have greatly increased the level and scope of research into TBI and spinal cord injuries, as well as other combat-related conditions, and I will continue to fight for research until we are able to repair these debilitating injuries that affect so many of our veterans.

 A G.I.
 Bill for the 21st Century